AustralianBioCommons/2025-ABACBS-workshop/_episodes/21-setonix_login.md

 keypoints:
 - Logging on to Pawsey systems uses SSH (secure shell)
 ---
-### Getting your user names and passwords
+### Getting your username and password

 We have created some training usernames and passwords for you.
-These are available on the google sheet linked on the PowerPoint slide.
+These are available in a GoogleSheet that can be accessed via a link on the PowerPoint slide.
 Go to that link and put your name next to one of the usernames to claim it for yourself.
-That will be your username and password for this whole workshop.
+That will be your username and password for the whole workshop.

 ### Logging on to Setonix with Terminal or Windows PowerShell

-Your user name and password will be supplied.
+Your username and password will be supplied.
 Within a terminal window, type:

 ```bash
 ssh username@setonix.pawsey.org.au